-You must allow your vehicle adequate warm up time before driving , otherwise it will damage the engine.
+You must allow your vehicle adequate warm up time before driving, otherwise it will damage the engine.

-- 1. Apply the brake. - 2.
-Shift the drive select lever into the neutral position.
+1. Shift the drive select lever into the neutral position.

 NOTE: When the drive select lever is in the neutral position, the neutral indicator light should come on.
-If the neutral indicator light does not come on, ask a dealer to inspect the electric circuit.
+If the neutral indicator light does not come on, ask a dealer to inspect the electrical circuit.

-The engine can be started in any gear if the brake is applied.
-However, it is still recommended to shift into neutral before starting the engine.
+The engine must be started in neutral.
+When starting the engine, it is not necessary to apply the brake.
+However, it is still recommended to apply the brake before starting the engine.

-3. With your foot off the accelerator pedal, start the engine by turning the key to "START".
+2. With your foot off the accelerator pedal, start the engine by turning the key to "START".